Stutthof trials: First Stutthof trial

 During the first trial held at Gdańsk from 25 April to 31 May 1946, the joint Soviet/Polish Special Criminal Court tried and convicted of crimes against humanity a group of thirteen ex-officials and overseers of the Stutthof concentration camp in Sztutowo and its Bromberg-Ost subcamp for women located in the city of Bydgoszcz.
 The accused were arraigned before the court and all found guilty.
 Twelve were sentenced to death, including the commander of the guards Johann Pauls, while the remainder were sentenced to various terms of imprisonment.
-The death sentences were carried out on 4 July 1946 at the Biskupia Górka in Gdańsk, by short-drop hanging.
+The death sentences were carried out on 4 July 1946 at the Biskupia Górka in Gdańsk by short-drop hanging, in the presence of a large crowd.

 The commandant of the Stutthof and Neuengamme concentration camps SS-Sturmbannführer Max Pauly was sentenced to death in Germany at about the same time.
 Pauly was tried by the British for war crimes with thirteen others in the Curio Haus in Hamburg which was located in the British occupied sector of Germany.
 The trial lasted from 18 March to 13 May 1946.
 He was found guilty and sentenced to death with 11 other defendants.
 He was executed by long-drop hanging by Albert Pierrepoint in Hamelin Prison on 8 October 1946.
 The second commandant SS-Sturmbannführer Paul-Werner Hoppe (August 1942 – January 1945) was apprehended in 1953 in West Germany and later sentenced to nine years imprisonment.